dictybase-docker/github-actions/docs/README.md

 **--path**="": Relative chart path from the root of the repo

+## push-file-committed, pfc

+outputs list of file committed in a git push

+**--output, -o**="": Name of output file, defaults to stdout

+**--payload-file, -f**="": Full path to the file that contain the push payload

+**--skip-deleted, --sd**: skip deleted files in the commit

+**--skip-file-suffix, --sfs**="": file with the given suffix will not be reported

 ## help, h

 Shows a list of commands or help for one command